chasejjw/Tippy/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+No challenges were encountered while building application.

 ## Credits

-List an 3rd party libraries, icons, graphics, or other assets you used in your app.
+3rd party libraries, icons, graphics, or other assets used in application:

 - [AFNetworking](https://github.com/AFNetworking/AFNetworking) - networking task library